afnandamra/cookie-stand/README.md

 * What observations or questions do you have about what you’ve learned so far?
 I don't have any observation so far.
 I'm just having fun.
 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
-It took an hour and a half, I thought it would take more than that.
+It took a few minutes, as almost everything was already done.